heipacker/meteor-package-tools/README.md

     $ Meteor add moac:tools

-or add link to the `moactools.js` in your HTML.
+or add link to the `mctools.js` in your HTML.

 ## Usage

 This package provides formating and converting functionality.

-When using the `MoacTools.ticker` it will call the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=MOAC&tsyms=BTC,USD,EUR) every 30s to retrive price information for ether.
+When using the `McTools.ticker` it will call the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=MOAC&tsyms=BTC,USD,EUR) every 30s to retrive price information for mc.
 When used as a Meteor package, the following units are possible for some methods:

     - `btc`